DeeboyEdx/speech2input/README.md

 ### Typing

+Punctuation marks and new line are supported.
+Additionally, inputs are generally formatted as a sentence.
+For example...

-- type a phrase of your choice comma with punctuation exclamation mark
+- "type a phrase of your choice comma sign with punctuation exclamation mark" -> "A phrase of your choice , with punctuation !"
-- type i'll  be there at 6 pm period mark send
+- "type i'll  be there at 6 pm period mark send" -> "I'll be there at 6 pm ."

 ### Colloquial